 Zip OptionsFull length zipper, bag can be coupled.
 Drawcord foot box.
 Unzip fully to use as blanket.

 Frequently Asked questions

-Yes.
-All Travellers have left zippers; to couple two together simply turn one of the two inside out.
+Yes, this sleeping bag can be joined with another Traveller.
+All Travellers sleeping bags have left zippers; to couple two together simply turn one of the two inside out.

 Yes.
-You could use the Traveller 30°F, or even the 50°F to boost the performance of a bag for cold-weather use.
-Adding one of these to a 20°F bag might make more sense than buying a 10°F bag for occasional winter use.
+You could use the Traveller 30°F sleeping bag, or even the 50°F, as a liner to boost the performance of another bag in cold weather.
+For instance, adding one of these to a 20°F sleeping bag might make more sense than buying a 10°F bag for occasional winter use.